GabeMeister/yer-cli/README.md

 # Year End Recap

-Recap the year, with highly amusing Git stats.
+Recap the year with highly amusing Git stats.

-### How to Use
+### How to Install

-For Mac/Linux: `curl -fsSL https://yer-app.fly.dev/install | bash`
+- For Mac/Linux: `curl -fsSL https://yer-app.fly.dev/install | bash`
-For Windows: Coming soon!
+- For Windows: coming soon!

-### How to develop web server
+### How to Develop Web Server

 ```bash
 air